SINOXX combines a wide range of stainless steel products.

 - Austenitic stainless steels

-- Duplex stainless steels
+- Duplex and super duplex stainless steels

 - Ferritic stainless steels